gerelee357/Ass-1-patient-portal/README.md

 Once these functions are properly implemented, the Patient Portal application will be capable of enabling users, such as receptionists, to perform a range of tasks including creating, reading, updating, and deleting patient records.

+Next, you can test out the application.
+You can use the provided scripts or just try it out using a web browser.

 ## Testing the final application